Ronsor/llama-tools/README.md

 # LLaMA Tools

-Random tools for playing the the LLaMA LLM and its tokenizer
+Random tools for playing with the LLaMA LLM and its tokenizer.

 ## add_tokens.py